flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 3. Turning direction
 4. Length of the legs, eather in time or distance

- Eather the inbound course/heading or the reciprocal of the hold is always depicted on the chart.
+ The inbound course/heading or the reciprocal of the hold is always depicted on the chart.

  Below you will find samples of diffrent holds with red dots placed where the information is located.